 We are citizens of Anoka-Hennepin School District 11 who want to ensure that our schools remain focused on core academics and that parental rights are respected and upheld in the school environment.

-To motivate and equip citizens with current and accurate information about issues that impact the family and could undermine the fundamental right of parents to direct the upbringing and education of their own children.
-Minnesota Statute 120A.22 states, “The parent of a child is primarily responsible for assuring that the child acquires knowledge and skills that are essential for effective citizenship.”
+To motivate and equip citizens with current and accurate information about issues and initiatives that could detract from the school’s primary focus of educating our children in the key areas of basic communication, mathematics, science and social studies or that could undermine the fundamental right of parents to direct the upbringing and education of their own children.

 - The fundamental right of parents to direct the upbringing and education of their own children as cited in Minnesota State Statute 120A.22 Subdivision 1 which states: